-A link calculus for 4-manifolds, by E. Cesar de Sa, in "Topology of Low-Dimensional Manifolds, Proc.
-Second Sussex Conf.", Lecture Notes in Math., vol. 722, Springer, Berlin, 1979, pp. 16-30, so I should start by describing what little I understand of de Sa's work.
+E. Cesar de Sa, "A link calculus for 4-manifolds", in Topology of Low-Dimensional Manifolds, Proc.
+Second Sussex Conf., Springer Lecture Notes in Mathematics 722, Springer, Berlin, 1979, pp. 16-30.

+so I should start by describing what little I understand of de Sa's work.

 One can describe (compact, smooth) 4-manifolds in terms of handlebody decomposition.
 This allows one to actually draw pictures representing 4-manifolds.
-A lot of times when people first hear about topology they get they impression that it's all about rubber doughnuts, Mobius strips, and other Dali-esque wiggly objects in hyperspace.
+A lot of times when people first hear about topology they get they impression that it's all about rubber doughnuts, Möbius strips, and other Dali-esque wiggly objects in hyperspace.
 Then, when they take courses in it, they are confronted with nasty separation axioms and cohomology theories!
 This is just to scare away outsiders!
 Handlebody theory really is about wiggly objects in hyperspace, and it's lots of fun - though to be good in it you need to know your point set topology and your algebraic topology, I'm afraid - and much better than I do!